 In the event that a student withdraws from the college after a charge, accusation or allegation against the student has been made, and the college prefers formal disciplinary charges, the withdrawn student is required to participate in the disciplinary hearing or otherwise to resolve the pending charges and will be barred from attending any other unit of the university until a decision on the charges is made or the charges are otherwise resolved.
 If the withdrawn student fails to so participate in the disciplinary process without good cause, the college may proceed with the disciplinary hearing in absentia and any decision and sanction will be binding.

 Notice of Hearing and Charges:

-- Notice of the charge(s) and of the time and place of the hearing shall be personally delivered or sent by the chief student affairs officer of the college to the student at the address appearing on the records of the college, by registered or certified mail and by regular mail.
-The hearing shall be scheduled within a reasonable time following the filing of the charges or the conciliation conference.
+Notice of the charge(s) and of the time and place of the hearing shall be personally delivered or sent by the chief student affairs officer of the college to the student at the address appearing on the records of the college, by certified or overnight mail and by regular mail and e-mail to students who have a college e-mail address.
+The chief student affairs officer is also encouraged to send the notice of charges to any other e-mail address that he or she may have for the student.
+The hearing shall be scheduled within a reasonable time following the filing of the charges or the mediation conference.
 Notice of at least five business days shall be given to the student in advance of the hearing unless the student consents to an earlier hearing.

 A complete and itemized statement of the charge(s) being brought against the student including the rule, bylaw or regulation he/she is charged with violating, and the possible penalties for such violation.